 The Casa Monica building is six stories tall with beautiful towers and fortifications.
 The architectural style carries both Moorish and Spanish Baroque Revival influences.
 The castle has a stately stone column rising to the third floor, supporting a circular balcony.
 The lower story features windows with ‘kneeling balconies’ similar to those in Seville in Spain.

-Inside the castle, the details become more intriguing with an antique Italian-style well in the lobby and works from world-renowned artists hanging on the walls.
-You’ll notice the intricate patterns hand-painted on the wooden beams in gold leaf if you look up.
+Inside this Florida castle, the details become more intriguing with an antique Italian-style well in the lobby and works from world-renowned artists hanging on the walls.
+If you look up, you’ll notice the intricate patterns hand-painted on the wooden beams in gold leaf.
 Make sure you visit this castle turned four-star hotel in the heart of St. Augustine’s historic district.

 Now that you know about all the castles in Florida worth visiting, which will you add to your travels?
 With the tall towers and beautiful balconies, the above castles are some of the most scenic places to watch the sunset in Florida.